shreachari/ECEM202A-Project/docs/proposal.md

 ## 1. Motivation & Objective

 We are building an iOS app that guides a user through a breathing exercise and provides real time feedback regarding the user's breathing pattern.
-We use an UWB radar to collect breathing data without physically touching the user.
+We use a UWB radar to collect breathing data without physically touching the user.

 ## 2. State of the Art & Its Limitations